Educational Specialist Degree (EdS) - Curriculum and Instruction

 Admissions Requirements

-• Official transcripts from all previous universities or colleges attended
+• Official transcripts from all colleges and universities are required for enrollment

 Application materials should be sent to Stetson University: